You’ve found your slice of paradise – Perhentian Islands! But now you are wondering what to do in Perhentian Islands?

 Best Time To Visit Perhentian Islands

-The best time to visit Perhentian Islands is in the dry season from April to September.
-This part of Malaysia has a very heavy monsoon period and the islands can basically shut down to tourists from late October to early March.
+The best time to visit Perhentian Islands is in the dry season from late March to early October.
+This part of Malaysia has a very heavy monsoon period and the islands basically shut down to tourists from late October to early March.
 It can be hard to get boats to the islands and most resorts and restaurants are shut.

 Perhentian Island With Kids